um3b0shi/rop-emporium-ret2win-arm/README.md

 Now we need to find the crashpoint.

 To do this, we’ll create a pattern to identify where we overwrite the return address.
-We can use metasploit to keep it simple.
-First you’ll need to download the metasploit framework.
-(I’m using Ubuntu)

 We’ll use pwntools, since we’ll be using it to write the exploit later.
 But you can also use metasploit pattern.